yury-lysogorskiy/lammps/doc/src/molecule.rst

 Format of a JSON molecule file
 """"""""""""""""""""""""""""""

-The format of a JSON format individual molecule file looks has to follow the `JSON format <https://www.json.org/>`_, which evolved from the JavaScript programming language as a programming language neutral data interchange language.
-The general syntax is independent of the content, and thus to be usable the data in the file has to follow suitable conventions.
+The format of a JSON format individual molecule file must follow the `JSON format <https://www.json.org/>`_, which evolved from the JavaScript programming language as a programming-language-neutral data interchange language.
+The JSON syntax is independent of its content, and thus the data in the file must follow suitable conventions to be correctly parsed during input.
 LAMMPS provides a `JSON schema file
 <https://json-schema.org/>`_ to define those conventions so that files
 can be validated against the requirements.
-This ensures that syntax and conventions are followed.
-It does **not** check whether the file contents are physically meaningful.
+Validating a particular molecule file against this schema ensures that the syntax and conventions are followed, but it does **not** check whether the file contents are physically meaningful.

 Here is a simple example for the same TIP3P water molecule from above in